vladbph/cymatix-doc/README.md

 ![Launch](http://www.zcymatix.com/img/launch_project1.png "Launch")

 # Project Layers
-Once a project has been uploaded it will apper in the list of projects.
+Once a project has been uploaded it will appear in the list of projects.
 When you click on it, the list of layers will be displayed.
 Layer `All` represent the whole project.
-You can either build or train whole project using `All` layer or each layer separetely for debug purposes.
+You can either build or train whole project using `All` layer or each layer separately for debug purposes.
 The menu option for `All` layer is almost the same as each layer.
 Single layer has `Settings` options reflecting current settings of the layer taken from the configuration file.
 You can delete the whole project but cannot a selected layer.
 To do so, you need to upload the updated project from your local machine.
-On the picture below you can see `project id` associated with the project.
-It is needed for REST api.
+On the picture below, you can see `project id` associated with the project.
+It is needed for REST API.

 ![Layer menu](http://www.zcymatix.com/img/layer_page1.png "Launch")

 NOTE!
-Launching all layer of the project separetely, does not mean launching the whole project(!).
+Launching all layer of the project separately, does not mean launching the whole project(!).
 As it was stated above, launching a layer is only for test purposes.
 You must launch 'All' layer to engage all layers in a stack to run in production mode.

 # Project ID
 By clicking on the project ID, you will see the REST API to use your project in production.